Back to blog

 Spelling

-Following the grammar and punctuation paper, the 2023 KS2 SATs spelling test takes place on the same day.
-Children take the spelling test one-on-one in a room with a teacher or classroom assistant.
+The Key Stage 2 SATs spelling test takes place on the same day as the grammar and punctuation paper.
+Your child will have a spelling test one-on-one with a teacher or classroom assistant.

 This is an aural test where a total of 20 words are read out loud to your child over the course of 15–20 minutes.
 Your child will have to write down the correct spelling for each word.
 20 marks are available (one mark per word spelled correctly).